 Please continue down the page for details on our Collegiate Conservation Program and Veterinary Research Internships.

 General Internship Requirements

-- All applicants must be at least 18 years old as of the internship start date and currently enrolled in college (or within 1 year of post-college graduation at application due date)
+- At least 18 years old as of the internship application due date and currently enrolled in college (or within 1 year of post-college graduation at application due date)

-- All applicants must be a current or recent student in a field related to the desired placement
+- Applicants should be studying a field related to the desired placement

-- Interns will give a 15 minute presentation at the end of the semester for their department and other interns
+- Give a 15 minute final presentation for their department

 - All housing and transportation must be arranged by the intern

 - Certain Animal Care interns are required to provide proof of a negative TB test (valid for the duration of the internship)

 - All applicants must provide a cover letter, a current resume, and one letter of recommendation from either a professor or previous employer in their online application

 - Note that completion of an internship does not guarantee full-time or part-time job placement at the Houston Zoo

 Please review the following documents to learn more about each of our general internship opportunities:

 Internships at the Houston Zoo are designed to be educational experiences but you should have an academic or professional background to some extent in the area that you want your internship.
 To be most competitive as an animal care intern, you should get experience working with animals in other capacities (animal shelters, wildlife rehabilitation clinics, or large animal work for example).